I've been sitting on a draft of this since January 9.

 On January 6, deluded Trump fanatics Trump invaded the U.S. Congress building, briefly stopping legislators from confirming Trump's electoral loss.
 (The Anarchist Communist Group calls this the Bud Light Putsch in its fine analysis.)

 As usual, the left has rallied to the defense of the capitalist state and its ideological crutches.
-The left vilified the mob as "unpatriotic," "anti-democratic," and "anarchistic."
+Even if they didn't always say these words out oud, the left vilified the mob as "unpatriotic," "anti-democratic," and "anarchistic."

 If only they were!